argoproj/argo-workflows/docs/access-token.md

 kubectl create sa jenkins
 ```

+!!
+TIP
+    Create a unique service account for each client: (a) you'll be able to correctly secure your workflows and (b) [revoke the token](#token-revocation) without impacting other clients.

 Bind the service account to the role (in this case in the `argo` namespace):

 ```sh